timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/structured-output.md

 </www-code-example>

-The example above levarages the natural language capabilities of an LLM to generate a recurrence rule for input into a calendar scheduling service.
+The example above leverages the natural language capabilities of an LLM to generate a recurrence rule for input into a calendar scheduling service.

 Let's quickly review:

-- The @hashbrownai/angular!structuredChatResource:function function is used to create a chat resource where the schema of the the structured output is specified.
+- The @hashbrownai/angular!structuredChatResource:function function is used to create a chat resource where the schema of the structured output is specified.
 - The `prompt` provides context to the LLM, instructing it to act as a scheduling assistant.
 - The `output` defines the expected structure of the response, using a schema that describes the recurrence rule format using hashbrown's LLM-optimized schema language.